tghastings/Curriculum-Vitae/README.md

     1. CS 110 Introduction to Computing and Cyber Operations

 ### Publications
 1. Thomas Hastings and Kristen R. Walcott, "Continuous Verification of Open Source Components in a World of Weak Links," 2022 IEEE International Symposium on Software Reliability Engineering Workshops (ISSREW), Charlotte, NC, USA, 2022, pp. 201-207, doi: 10.1109/ISSREW55968.2022.00068.
+October 2021.
 1. Thomas Hastings and Kristen R. Walcott.
 “User Interaction Metrics for Hybrid Mobile Applications.”
 In the Proceedings of the 16th Int'l Conference on Software Engineering & Research and Practice (SERP ‘18).
 July 2018.

 ### Conference Presentations